American Rescue Plan Act

-On February 25, 2022, City Manager Eileen Donoghue released a budget proposal for the expenditure of the $76 million received by the City through the American Rescue Plan Act.
-The full plan can be viewed here.
+On October 4, 2022 City Manager Thomas A. Golden, Jr. released a budget proposal for the expenditure of the $76 million received by the City through the American Rescue Plan Act.

 In May 2021, the U.S. Department of the Treasury launched the Coronavirus State and Local Fiscal Recovery Fund, established by the American Rescue Plan Act of 2021 to provide $350 billion in emergency funding for state, local, territorial and Tribal governments to respond to the COVID-19 emergency.